Emailing a prospect for the first time can be a little scary.

 14) “[Mutual Connection] mentioned me to that … ”

-As it turns out, you’re 4.2 times more likely to get an appointment if you share a personal connection with a prospect.
+According to Sales Benchmark Index, you’re 4.2 times more likely to get an appointment if you share a personal connection with a prospect.
 By referencing someone you both know you can improve the likelihood of a response, and ultimately spark a meaningful conversation.

 15) “How do you know [mutual connection]?”